lidofinance/lido-improvement-proposals/LIPS/lip-2.md

 For example, if the quorum value is `5` and suppose the oracles report consequently: `100`, `100`, `101`, `0`, `100`, `100`, `100`: after the last, the report `100` wins because it was pushed 5
 times.
 So it is pushed to Lido, epoch closes and no more reports for this epoch are accepted.

+## Allow the number of oracle members to be less than the quorum value.

+Current oracle removal lever (`removeOracleMember`) doesn't allow to remove oracle members if it puts a number of members below quorum.

+The most likely reason for removing an oracle member is a malicious oracle.
+It's better to have an oracle with no quorum (as members are added or quorum value lowered by the voting process) than an oracle with a quorum but a malicious member in it.

+We implemented this by updating the restrictions (were `members.length >= _quorum`).
+Now the only way to update the quorum value is with its mutator (untouched since v1):

+    function setQuorum(uint256 _quorum) external auth(MANAGE_QUORUM)

 ## Use only one epoch per frame for oracles reporting.